sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

 How data is processed by this library
 ===========================================================

 In Version 1 of this library, we tried to minimize memory usage by being very careful about how much RAM we allocated to UBX packet storage and processing.
 We used only three buffers or containers to store the incoming data: **packetBuf** (packetBuffer); **packetCfg** (packetConfiguration); and **packetAck** (packetAcknowledge).
+Incoming packets were stored in **packetBuf** initially and then diverted into **packetAck** or **packetCfg** as necessary.
 Once data was received and validated, it would be copied out of **packetCfg** and into 'global' variables with names like ```gpsSecond``` or ```latitude```.
 We also introduced the concept of _Polling vs. Auto-Reporting_ where messages like PVT (Position, Velocity, Time) could be generated and parsed "automatically".
 This meant that functions like ```getLatitude``` could be non-blocking, returning the most recent data and requesting fresh data when necessary.
 But it also meant that _polled_ messages could be _overwritten_ (in **packetCfg**) by any _auto-reported_ messages.
 The library dealt with this successfully, but it was a headache.

 Version 1 had two main drawbacks.
 As time went on:
 - the RAM use increased as we had to add new 'global' storage for each new data type
 - the number of messages which needed "auto" processing through **packetCfg** became complex, requiring significant code changes each time a new "auto" message was added.
 (We started with NAV-PVT.
 Then came NAV-HPPOSLLH and NAV-DOP.
 Things got complicated when HNR-ATT, HNR-INS and HNR-PVT were added to the mix.)

 Version 2 of the library does things differently.
 Whilst of course trying to keep the library backward-compatible as much as possible, we have taken a fresh approach:
+- We have added **packetAuto** which is used to temporarily buffer expected auto-reported messages and prevents data from being overwritten in **packetCfg**.
+  - The payload for **packetAuto** is allocated dynamically in RAM and deleted after use.
+  - If insufficient RAM is available, the code falls back to using **packetCfg** to buffer the data instead.
 - The library no longer uses 'global' (permanently-allocated) storage for the GNSS data.
 Instead:
   - Each message type has a **typedef struct** defined which matches the format of the UBX message. (_typedef structs_ are just definitions, they don't occupy memory.)
+You can find the definitions in _u-blox_structs.h_.
   - The struct allows each data field (latitude, longitude, etc.) to be read simply and easily using dot notation.
 Flags etc. are supported by bit definitions in the struct.
+The field names are as defined in the u-blox interface description.
   - Storage for that message is only _allocated_ in RAM if/when required.
-The allocation is done using _malloc_ via a pointer to the struct.
+The allocation is done using _new_ via a pointer to the struct.
 - _Any_ message can be "auto" if required, but can be polled too.
 - An optional _callback_ can be associated with the arrival of each message type.
-A simple scheduler triggers the callbacks once I<sup>2</sup>C/Serial data reception is complete.
+A simple scheduler ```checkCallbacks``` triggers the callbacks once I<sup>2</sup>C/Serial data reception is complete.
-  - This means that your code no longer needs to wait for the arrival of a message, you are able to request (e.g.) PVT and your callback is called once the data arrives.
+  - This means that your code no longer needs to wait for the arrival of a message, you are able to request (e.g.) PVT or HNR data and your callback is called once the data arrives.
   - The callbacks are not re-entrant.
   - The callback receives a _copy_ of the data, so data reception and processing can continue while the callback is executing.
 Data integrity is preserved.
 - Incoming data can be copied to a separate buffer to allow automatic writing to a file on SD card, which will be useful for (e.g.) RAWX logging.